Cereulide - the emetic toxin of Bacillus cereus and its food safety risk

 Analysis of cereulide in food

 The detection of cereulide requires advanced analytical approaches, such as mass spectrometry-based chromatographic techniques or specific biological methods.
-Currently, the National Institute for Food Control is conducting studies to determine cereulide in infant formula using liquid chromatography-tandem mass spectrometry (LC-MS/MS) in accordance with ISO 18465:2017.
-In parallel, the Vietnam Center for Food Safety Risk Assessment is continuously updating scientific evidence related to B. cereus and cereulide in order to provide science-based advice for risk management and risk communication concerning this toxin.
+On Feb 3rd 2026, the National Accreditation Bureau (BoA) issued Decision No. 298/QD-VPCNCLQG, recognizing the National Institute for Food Control as a laboratory competent to perform the analytical method for cereulide in food products, including milk-based dietary supplements, foods for special medical purposes, and foods intended for special dietary uses, in accordance with the requirements of ISO/IEC 17025:2017.
+In parallel, the Vietnam Center for Food Safety Risk Assessment is continuously updating scientific evidence related to B. cereus and cereulide in order to provide science-based advice for risk management and risk communication concerning this toxin

 Written by: Nguyen Tuan Thanh Vietnam Center for Food Safety Risk Assessment